JuliousHurtado/Meta-Iteration/README.md

 ![alt text](imgs/meta_process.jpg)

-For more details and formulas check the [Paper](https://github.com/JuliousHurtado/Meta-Iteration) (Coming soon)
+For more details and formulas check the [Paper](https://ieeexplore.ieee.org/abstract/document/9459700)

 ## Run Experiments
 To run experiments of our methods, run the following command: